-- Registration in the EU PAS register: To be registered before the start of data collection; - VHA Cooperative Research and Data Agreement (CRADA) and Institutional Review Board (IRB) approvals (estimated): March-April 2021; - Start of data collection (estimated planned date for starting data extraction for analysis): May 2021;

-- Interim reports: 30 June 2021; 31 December 2021; 30 June 2022, 31 December 2022; - End of data collection (estimated planned date for final data cut): 10 June 2023; - Final study report: 31 December 2023
+- VHA CRADA execution: 8 January 2021; - Determination of Institutional Review Board (IRB) exemption: 10 February 2021; - Determination of Research Safety and Security exemption: 17 February 2021; - Approval by Designated Member Review: 26 February 2021; - Registration in the EU PAS register: 5 March 2021; - Start of data collection: 11 May 2021; - Interim reports: 30 June 2021; 31 December 2021; 30 June 2022, 31 December 2022; - End of data collection: 30 June 2023; - Final study report: 31 December 2023

-• SUMMARY
+SUMMARY

-Objective Primary 1 Primary 2 Secondary Aim To assess whether individuals in the Veterans Health Administration (VHA) system experience increased risk of safety events of interest following receipt of the Pfizer-BioNTech COVID-19 vaccine.
+Primary 1 Primary 2 Secondary Objective Aim To assess whether individuals in the Veterans Health Administration (VHA) system experience increased risk of safety events of interest following receipt of the Pfizer-BioNTech COVID-19 vaccine.
 To assess whether sub-cohorts of interest (i.e. immunocompromised, elderly, with specific comorbidities, individuals receiving only one dose of the Pfizer-BioNTech COVID-19 vaccine, and individuals with prior SARS-CoV-2 infection) in the VHA system experience increased risk of safety events of interest following receipt of the Pfizer-BioNTech COVID-19 vaccine.
 To characterize utilization patterns of the Pfizer-BioNTech COVID-19 vaccine among individuals within the VHA including estimating the proportion of individuals receiving vaccine, 2-dose vaccine completion rate, and distribution of time gaps between the first and second dose, demographics and health histories of recipients, overall and among the sub-cohorts of interest.
-Study design design to provide early real-world safet The self-controlled risk interval while controlling for time-invalor control interval or a post-vaccivaccination control intervals a contraindication); An active comparator design of Pfizer-BioNTech COVID-19 2014/2015 through 2018/2019 This post-EUA active safety surveillance program will employ a rapid-cycle, longitudinal, observational cohort study design to provide early real-world safety information. • The self-controlled risk interval (SCRI) design to sequentially monitor occurrence of safety events of interest while controlling for time-invariant confounders.
-This design allows inclusion of either a pre-vaccination control interval or a post-vaccination control interval, depending on the safety event of interest (e.g., post-vaccination control intervals are used for outcomes where there is concern for bias due to indication or contraindication); • An active comparator design will be used to sequentially monitor occurrence of safety events of interest with Pfizer-BioNTech COVID-19 vaccinations as compared to recipients of influenza vaccine in the VHA during 2014/2015 through 2018/2019 flu seasons.
-Data in peri-COVID time periods from January 2020 to present are excluded because of pandemic-associated under-utilization of health resources and under-reporting of medical Study population individuals.
-Inclusion criteria: Record of at least one dose of present, or Record of at least one dose of 2018/2019 (applies to active c At least 1 year of enrollment i Inclusion criteria: Record of at least one dose of Pfizer-BioNTech COVID-19 vaccine in the period of December 11, 2020 to present, or Record of at least one dose of seasonal influenza vaccine during prior flu seasons, from 2014/2015 through 2018/2019 (applies to active comparators only); and
+Study design design to provide early real-world safetThe self-controlled risk intervent This post-EUA active safety surveillance program will employ a rapid-cycle, longitudinal, observational cohort study design to provide early real-world safety information. • The self-controlled risk interval (SCRI) design to sequentially monitor occurrence of safety events of interest while controlling for time-invariant confounders.
+This design allows inclusion of a post-vaccination control An active comparator design of Pfizer-BioNTech COVID-19 and 2014/2015 through 2018/2019 excluded because of pandemic events.
+There will be additional study designs above analyses.
+These include self-concontemporary controls.
+Additionally, sexternal sources or based on regulatory.
+An active comparator design will be used to sequentially monitor occurrence of safety events of interest with Pfizer-BioNTech COVID-19 vaccinations as compared to recipients of influenza vaccine in the VHA during 2014/2015 through 2018/2019 flu seasons.
+Data in peri-COVID time periods from January 2020 to present are excluded because of pandemic-associated under-utilization of health resources and under-reporting of medical Study population The study will be kept as broad as possible in order to capture safety events of interest that occur among vaccinated individuals.
+Inclusion criteria: Record of at least one dose of Pfizer-BioNTech COVID-19 vaccine in the period of December 11, 2020 to present, or Record of at least one dose of seasonal influenza vaccine during prior flu seasons, from 2014/2015 through 2018/2019 (applies to active comparators only); and